Police: 3-Year-Old Fell From Window, Attacked By Dogs Before Death In Elizabeth, NJ

 “The dogs were bad, the dogs, everybody was scared of the dogs.
 As soon as the baby fell, the dogs attack him,” said Maria Rocha.
 “Killed him, right then and there.
 Oh man, I didn’t sleep all night.
 My heart is broken.
 I didn’t sleep all night.
 I cannot believe this happened.”

-CBS2 was told the boy was rushed to the hospital, but did not survive.MORE NEWS: WATCH: New York City Democratic Mayoral Debate
+CBS2 was told the boy was rushed to the hospital, but did not survive.MORE NEWS: See It: Drive-By Shootout On Brooklyn Street

 Prosecutors said the dogs were taken away and no arrests were made.